 Graduate and Adult Programs of Study

 Students who have already received a bachelor’s degree but wish to further their education to gain a leg up in a fiercely competitive workplace can pursue a master’s degree at the Fashion Institute of Technology.
-Students from across the world flock to FIT to receive a Master of Arts in Exhibition Design or Fashion and Textile Studies or a Master of Fine Arts in Illustration.
+Students from across the world flock here to receive a Master of Arts in Exhibition Design or Fashion and Textile Studies or a Master of Fine Arts in Illustration.
 The master’s degree program courses are more intense and highly personalized.
 Students can expect to receive one-on-one attention from well-qualified instructors who are leaders in their particular industries.

 Most Popular Fields of Study

 To begin, students must fill out an application online at the State University of New York’s website.
 The SUNY application process is very straightforward, and within a week, students will receive information regarding how to proceed with their application.
-Admittance into the Fashion Institute of Technology is not dependant on SAT or ACT scores.
+Admittance is not dependent on SAT or ACT scores.
 These scores are only used to place students into the appropriate mathematics and English classes.
-However, students at FIT generally have a high school grade point average of 3.0 or above.
+However, students generally have a high school grade point average of 3.0 or above.

 Students hoping to be accepted into the School of Art and Design must also submit a portfolio.
 This portfolio should be carefully designed and selected to provide the admission staff with the best and most accurate representation of a student’s skills and talent.